How To Apply to Voices of the Ancients

 Special consideration is given to the likelihood that an applicant will benefit professionally and personally from the workshop experience.
 It is important, therefore, to address each of the following factors in the application essay:

 Teachers selected to participate as Voices of the Ancients Scholars will receive a $1,300 stipend at the end of the workshop session.
-Stipends are intended to help cover travel expenses to and from the project location, books, and ordinary living expenses.
-Stipends are taxable.
+Stipends are intended to help cover travel expenses to and from the project location, lodging, and meals.
+Stipends are taxable income.

 Summer Scholars are required to attend all scheduled meetings and to engage fully as professionals in all project activities.
 Participants who do not complete the full tenure of the workshop will receive a reduced stipend.